Pedestrian Attribute Editing for Gait Recognition and Anonymization: Conclusion and future work

-This paper presents the first comprehensive study on editing a wide range of gait attributes in an unsupervised manner.
-Apart from achieving the promising results in the cross-view and cross-clothing cases, many subsequent works are worth further exploration.

-\textbf{Discussion.} One of the most notable advantages of gait recognition is its ability to identify individuals in cross-clothing situations.
-Nevertheless, in real applications, finding cross-clothing data pairs is pretty hard since annotators mostly cannot identify unknown individuals without the help of appearance information, such as clothing and face.
-Therefore, we propose that the generative models like GaitEditer, which can edit a board range of gait attributes, will become increasingly essential in learning clothing-invariant gait representations for various applications.
+We presented GaitEditor, a pioneering gait attribute editing methodology for editing various gait attributes with applications in gait recognition and anonymization.
+The motivation for GaitEditor stemmed from the challenge of creating a unified framework that addresses the dual objectives of enabling improved individual identification while mitigating privacy concerns.
+GaitEditor's efficacy was quantitatively evaluated on three widely used gait benchmarks and against four renowned gait recognition algorithms, demonstrating its versatility and effectiveness in both recognition and anonymization tasks.
+Additionally, its capability to generate vivid silhouettes and RGB sequences further underscores its application in gait recognition and anonymization.

-\textbf{Future Works.} \textit{1) Unsupervised Gait Recognition. } Learning the general gait representation from unlabelled walking videos is a challenging yet highly appealing task, as collecting a large amount of annotated gait data is costly and insatiable as aforementioned.
-Figure~\ref{fig: sparse view} shows that, without requiring the labeled data pairs (each person owns only one walking sequence), GaitEditer enables the recognition models to achieve approximately 35\%-45\% rank-1 accuracy on two of the largest (10,000+ subjects) indoor and outdoor gait datasets.
-This result convincingly demonstrates the potential of unsupervised gait recognition enabled by GaitEditer. \textit{2) Cross-X Gait Recognition.} Cross-view and cross-clothing are two of the most prominent testing setups for current gait datasets, and as a result, most existing methods are largely oriented toward these issues.
-However, in real applications, the recognition model often encounter many other complex situations, such as the cross-hat, cross-hair, cross-size, cross-age, and even more specialized, cross-X cases.
-Due to the lack of fine-grained labeled data pairs, it is difficult to accurately evaluate cross-X-oriented gait recognition.
-Fortunately, GaitEditer provides a potential solution by enabling the simulation of virtual datasets with a wide variety of gait attribute changes.
+As we look ahead, learning the general gait representation from unlabelled walking videos is a challenging yet highly appealing task, as collecting a large amount of annotated gait data is costly and insatiable.
+GaitEditor provides a potential solution by serving as a data augment module, thereby benefiting \textbf{unsupervised gait recognition}.
+Meanwhile, GaitEditor also hopefully benefits \textbf{Cross-X gait recognition}.
+Cross-view and cross-clothing are two of the most prominent testing setups for current gait datasets, and as a result, most existing methods are largely oriented toward these issues.
+However, in real applications, the recognition model often encounters many other complex situations, such as the cross-hat, cross-hair, cross-size, cross-age, and even more specialized, cross-X cases.
+Due to the lack of fine-grained labelled data pairs, it is difficult to accurately evaluate cross-X-oriented gait recognition.
+Fortunately, GaitEditor provides a potential solution by enabling the simulation of virtual datasets with a wide variety of gait attribute changes.
+Last but not least, although GaitEditor can anonymize the identity within gait sequences by perturbing body appearance, the body appearance also has unnatural results for display.
+For instance, family members are more willing to see the real face and body size rather than the anonymized one, and people may want to share data that only certain authorized parties can interpret.
+Therefore, the \textbf{reversibility of the gait anonymization} is also needed.